What does trauma have to do with food compulsions?

 Unresolved trauma impacts the nervous system and can lead to an activated system – anxiety, agitation, hypervigilance, and hyperarousal.
 We can also feel frozen, shut down, or collapsed.

-As Bonnie Badenoch says, “All behavior is adaptive.”
-Sometimes it helps to stop, to pause and feel this statement in the body – especially as it goes against so many of our cultural messages that imply that we should ‘take control’ of ourselves.
+Sometimes it helps to stop, to pause and feel this statement in the body and how it reverberates in our cells – especially as it goes against so many of our cultural messages that imply that we should ‘take control’ of ourselves.

-What do you feel when you behold your behaviors with food as adaptive coping strategies, as a way your brain and body are trying to take care of you?
+What do you feel when you behold your behaviors with food as adaptive strategies, as a way your brain and body are trying to take care of you?

 What do you feel when you notice, “There’s something so tender there, underneath the food?”